chrisgrieser/nvim-tinygit/README.md

 - **Status line components:** `git blame` of a file and branch state.
 - **Streamlined workflow:** operations are smartly combined to minimize friction.
-For instance, the smart-commit command combines staging, committing, and pushing, and searching the file history combines un-shallowing, searching, and diff navigation.
+For instance, the smart-commit command combines staging, committing, and pushing, and searching the file history combines unshallowing, searching, and diff navigation.

 <!-- toc -->